Waterfront: Dam Board

 The Dam Board structure is an essential piece of quay infrastructure that holds HMS Trincomalee safely in the dock.
 Its replacement is a marine engineering project.

-It is fundamental to the future of both HMS Trincomalee and PS Wingfield Castle, as it is critical to the operations of the Trincomalee drydock.
-With the two historic vessels in the marina requiring a drydock for current and future maintenance/restoration projects, the drydock and its gate are intrinsically connected to the future of these vessels.
+It is fundamental to the future of HMS Trincomalee as it is critical to the operations of the Trincomalee drydock.
+HMS Trincomalee requires a drydock for maintenance/restoration projects, and therefore the drydock and its gate are intrinsically connected to the future of the ship.

 Project Update